-The rate and timing of nitrogen applications in fertiliser and organic materials are subject to limits under nitrate vulnerable zones (NVZ) rules.
-For further information see gov.uk
+The rate and timing of nitrogen applications in fertiliser and organic materials are subject to limits under regulations.
+For further information, see box on page 4.

 Nutrient recommendations for grass establishment

 Correct nutrition is important to ensure successful establishment of a new sward.
 The phosphate, potash and nitrogen recommendations will differ from existing swards.
 New leys have a greater requirement for phosphate to help with root development and a lower requirement for nitrogen.